ginkgostreet/ginkgo-docs-grav/pages/Roadmap/Research and Development/default.md

 Any way to automate via git-hooks?

+## Recommend using canonical routes in links
+I think an alternative to frequently using link checking would be to set the [canonical route](https://learn.getgrav.org/content/routing) on pages and use that in links instead.
+A downside is that links will not work in a simple markdown editor (Typora).
+This might be worthwhile for freedom of moving content around.
+Broken-link checking will still be necessary, but could maybe be done less frequently.

 ## Enabling Forward-Next Links

 The Grav docs have a nifty trick where pages are linked to each other in a previous-next relationship.